Senate GOP to propose policing changes in ‘Justice Act’

 The 106-page bill is not as sweeping as a Democratic proposal, which is set for a House vote next week, but it shows how swiftly the national debate has been transformed as Republicans embrace a new priority in an election year.

-The GOP legislation would beef up requirements for law enforcement to compile use of force reports under a new George Floyd and Walter Scott Notification Act, named for the Minnesota father whose May 25 death sparked worldwide protests over police violence and Scott, the South Carolina man shot by police after a traffic stop in 2015.
+The GOP legislation would beef up requirements for law enforcement to compile use of force reports under a new George Floyd and Walter Scott Notification Act, named for the Minnesota father whose May 25 death sparked worldwide protests over police violence, and Scott, the South Carolina man shot by police after a traffic stop in 2015.

-It would also establish the Breonna Taylor notification Act to track “no-knock” warrants.
+It would also establish the Breonna Taylor Notification Act to track “no-knock” warrants.
 Such warrants used to be rare, but the 26-year-old was killed after police in Kentucky used a no-knock warrant to enter her Louisville home.

 To focus on ending chokeholds, it encourages agencies to do away with the practice or risk losing federal funds.
-Many big city departments have long stopped the practice.
-It also provides funding for training to “de-escalate” situations to prevent excessive force and hiring more diverse officers.
+Many big city departments have long stopped their use.
+It also provides funding for training to “de-escalate” situations and establish a “duty to intervene” protocol to prevent excessive force.

 As the contours of the package emerged in recent days, Democrats panned it as insufficient, as their own bill takes a more direct approach to changing changing federal misconduct laws and holding individual officers legally responsible for incidents.